 DRSC e.
 V. • Zimmerstr.
-30 • 10969 Berli
+30 • 10969 Berlin

-78. Sitzung IFRS-FA am 25.10.2019 78\05a\IFRS-FA\ED\IAS1\DRSC-SN an IASB

 IFRS Technical Committee

 Phone: +49 (0)30 206412-12

 E-Mail: info@drsc.de

-Berlin, XX November 2019
+Berlin, 22 November 2019

 Mr Hans Hoogervorst

 Chairman of the

 International Accounting Standards Board

 Columbus Building

 7 Westferry Circus / Canary Wharf

 London E14 4HD

 Dear Hans,

 IASB Exposure Daft ED/2019/6 Disclosure of Accounting Policies - Proposed amendments to IAS 1 and IFRS Practice Statement 2

 On behalf of the Accounting Standards Committee of Germany (ASCG) I am writing to comment on the Exposure Daft ED/2019/6 Disclosure of Accounting Policies - Proposed amendments to IAS 1 and IFRS Practice Statement 2 issued by the IASB on 1 August 2019 (herein referred to as 'ED').
 We appreciate the opportunity to comment on the ED.

-The IASB proposes to amend IAS 1 and IFRS Practice Statement 2.
-IAS 1 requires entities to disclose their 'significant' accounting policies.
-The Board proposes to replace that requirement with a requirement to disclose 'material' accounting policies.
-In addition, the Board is proposing amendments to IAS 1 and IFRS Practice Statement 2 to help entities apply the concept of materiality in making decisions about accounting policy disclosures.

 We appreciate the IASB's intention to help entities providing accounting policy disclosures that are more useful to primary users of financial statements and to eliminate immaterial accounting policy disclosures from their financial statements.
-We agree with the IASB's motivation, since in practice accounting policy disclosures often only duplicate the requirements of IFRS Standard and hence only contain to a limited extent entity-specific information.
+We agree with the IASB's objective, since, in practice, accounting policy disclosures often only duplicate the requirements of IFRS Standards and, hence, only contain to a limited extent entity-specific information.

 However, we do not believe that the objective will be achieved by replacing the requirement to disclose 'significant' accounting policies with a requirement to disclose 'material' accounting policies.
-To our opinion it needs to be clarified further to what extent redundancies to requirements of IFRS Standards need to be avoided or whether to some extent general explanations are necessary to understand the context of disclosures.
-This also applies to the accounting expertise of the primary users of the entity's financial statements (i.e. how much accounting knowledge can be assumed by the entity when preparing accounting policy disclosures?).
+In our opinion, the guidance provided should point out more clearly the distinction between a) those accounting policy disclosures that are relevant and, thus, shall be provided, and b) those disclosures that shall be omitted.

 We welcome that the ED proposes guidance and examples to IFRS Practice Statement 2.
-These examples focus on the identification of accounting policy disclosures that contain only

-information that duplicates the requirements of IFRS Standards, i.e. there is a lack of positive examples illustrating a 'best practice' of entity-specific disclosure.
+However, these examples focus on the identification of accounting policy disclosures that contain only information that duplicates the requirements of IFRS Standards.
+We suggest the IASB equally provide positive examples illustrating the purpose of the proposed requirements (i.e. entity-specific accounting policy disclosures that provide relevant information to the users of the financial statements).

 For the reasons above, we do not believe that the proposed amendments to IAS 1 and IFRS Practice Statement 2 will lead to changes in the practice of accounting policies disclosures.

+Executive Director: Prof. Dr. Sven Morich

+Deutsches Rechnungslegungs Standards Committee e.V.

+Accounting Standards Committee of Germany

 Our response to the ED questions is laid out in the appendix to this letter.
 If you would like to discuss our comments further, please do not hesitate to contact Ilka Canitz (canitz@drsc.de) or me.

+Yours sincerely,

-Yours sincerely, Andreas Barckow President
+Andreas Barckow

+President

-Appendix - Answers to the questions in the ED Question 1 The Board proposes to amend paragraph 117 of IAS 1 to require entities to disclose their 'material' accounting policies instead of their 'significant' accounting policies.
+Appendix - Answers to the questions in the ED

+The Board proposes to amend paragraph 117 of IAS 1 to require entities to disclose their 'material' accounting policies instead of their 'significant' accounting policies.

 Do you agree with this proposed amendment?
 If not, what changes do you suggest and why?